uniwebcms/component-library-template/docs/1-understanding-components.md

 You may create several **internal components** named: TeamGrid, TeamList, and TeamCards.
 But they may be linked to the layout options of a single **Team Members** component.
 This isn't just about reducing the number of user-facing components - it's about creating more powerful, content-focused solutions that give users flexibility without complexity.

 An **exported component** is:
-- Focused on a type of content (like team members, features, or testimonials)
+- Focused on a purpose (like team members, feature showcase, or testimonials)
 - Capable of multiple presentation styles through parameters
 - Smart about handling different content patterns
 - Independent of specific layout decisions